Trusting the Treadmill Stress Test

 Recovery heart rate: How much your heart rate declines in the first minute after exercise.

 As you exercise, your body requires more oxygen to fuel all that work, so your heart needs to pump more blood to transport the oxygen.
 A treadmill stress test can indicate whether enough blood is flowing through the arteries that supply your heart.
-It also can gauge your overall fitness level, which helps determine the type and intensity of exercise that’s appropriate for you.
-Watch below as an exercise physiologist at Cooper Clinic explains the basics of how a treadmill stress test works.
+It also can gauge your overall fitness level, which helps determine the type and intensity of exercise appropriate for you.

 Not Just for Heart Patients